balancer-team/quickbooks-js/README.md

 # QuickBooks JavaScript Client

 JavaScript client for QuickBooks.
-TypeScript definitions built in.
+Easily connect to the QuickBooks API.
+Make queries and create objects.
+TypeScript definitions are built in.

 ### Install